Root Canal Therapy in Buffalo, NY

 What to Expect with a Root Canal?

-When your dentist determines you need a root canal, you can expect at least two or more appointments to take care of the tooth.
+When your dentist determines you need a root canal, you can expect at least two or more appointments to treat the tooth.
 In the initial appointment, the dentist will make a small opening in the crown of the tooth, exposing the pulp and the various canals within it.

 Once we create the crown in our in-house dental lab, you will return for another root canal appointment.
 At this point, the temporary filling will be removed, and the permanent crown will be put in place.